shibme/xipher/README.md

 ### What does it do?
 - Encrypts data with the public key generated based on a password.
 - Supports stream cipher along with stream compression, resulting in lower memory footprint.
+- Supports post-quantum cryptography using the Kyber algorithm.

 ## Demo